 Arriving in Prague is like wandering into a fairytale.

-The cobblestone streets are lined with pastel-colored buildings, their terracotta roofs and iron spires reaching toward the sky.
-Friendly pubs welcome you with 50 cent beers and comfort food.
+The cobblestone streets of this capital city are lined with pastel-colored buildings, their terracotta roofs and iron spires reaching toward the sky.
+Friendly pubs welcome you with inexpensive beers and comfort food.
 Happy travelers wander here and there, giant ice cream cones in hand.

-Here’s your travel guide for what you must do and what you can skip in Prague, Czech Republic.
+Here’s your travel guide for what to do on a weekend in Prague, Czech Republic.

 One way to make the most of your time in Prague is to enjoy its scenery.
 Some cities are best explored on foot, and this one definitely fits the bill.
 It’s full of green spaces, historical sites, and picturesque buildings, all easily walkable.

-Start out by making your way to Petrin Hill & Observation Tower (Petřínská rozhledna).
+Start out by making your way to Petrin Lookout Tower (Petřínská rozhledna) on Petrin Hill.
 The lookout tower, which is based off of the Eiffel Tower, is situated atop the hill and overlooks the whole city.
 Built in 1891, it is 63.5 metres high with 299 steps leading to the top.

 Whether you dare to climb to the top of the tower or prefer to stroll around its base, the surrounding park and views are lovely and worth the trip.

-The wall itself is a combination of street art and graffiti, and the surrounding area features Beatles-themed businesses and local musicians strumming familiar fab four tunes.
-It’s conveniently located and worth stopping by and paying tribute.
+The wall itself is a combination of street art and graffiti, all providing various tributes to Lennon and The Beatles, along with all sorts of political messages.
+The surrounding area features Beatles-themed businesses and local musicians strumming familiar fab four tunes.
+It’s conveniently located and worth stopping by and paying tribute for any Beatles fan.

 For some traditional Czech food, try Restaurace U Vejvodů v Praze.
 It’s a large restaurant in old town with lots of hearty meat and potato dishes and beers.

-For a more modern take on traditional food, go to Klub Architektů.
+For a more modern take on traditional food, go to Klub Architektů – Empty Head (or Dutá Hlava).
 It’s also located in the heart of the city, but it’s tucked away underground in a little square.
 After all the heavy meats and potatoes, you may find yourself looking for a change of pace.

 For some great vegetarian food, head over to Lehka Hlava (“Clear Head”).
 It features lots of creative plant-based dishes that you’ll enjoy whether or not you’re a vegetarian.

-Next, grab a drink at Vinárna U Sudu; this quirky bar is housed in a series of subterranean caves and tunnels.
+Next, for a different sort of atmosphere, grab a drink at Vinárna U Sudu (U Sudu Wine Bar).
+This quirky bar is housed in a series of subterranean caves and tunnels.

 Finally, for a taste of a typical club experience, head over to Lucerna Music Bar.
 They have live music and themed nights, like ‘80s, and is a great place for drinks and dancing.